 Now that you understand what types of exercises are involved in aquatic therapy, let’s discuss the unique benefits of being submerged in water.

 Benefits of Aquatic Therapy for Spinal Cord Injury

 There are several inherent properties of water that can promote mobility in ways that cannot be reproduced on land.

 Below, we’ll discuss 5 major benefits of aquatic therapy for spinal cord injury recovery.

 Buoyancy is the upwards force exerted by water that counteracts gravity, keeping you afloat and feeling light.

 It relieves pressure off of the joints and with less weight to bear, the easier it is for spinal cord injury patients to focus on balance and correct their gait.

 The deeper the body is submerged in water, the lighter you will feel.
 Spinal cord injury patients can increase the difficulty level of their exercises by moving into shallower water.
-Over time, this will help accustom the joints to bearing more weight so patients can walk on their own.
+Over time, this will help accustom the joints to bearing more weight, with the goal of patients progressing towards walking on their own.

 2. Strengthens the Muscles

 Another property of water that can help promote spinal cord injury recovery is drag force, the resistance of a fluid against an object in motion.